kristianmandrup/authorize-mw/README.md

 `@matching(access).match-on(subject-clazz: 'Man', user: {type: 'sexy'}, action: 'read')`

-Using `@matching(access).match-on` is the recommended way as it's the most elegant, easy to use DSL.
+Using `@matching(access).match-on` is the recommended as it's the most elegant and flexible DSL.

 ## Rules